KJJHHH/Stocks/Sentiment/README.md

-# Sentiment Analysis Performance Comparison using FinBERT
+# 1. Sentiment Analysis Performance Comparison using FinBERT

-## 1. Introduction
+## Introduction

 In this analysis, we evaluate the performance of sentiment analysis using the FinBERT model on two Taiwanese stocks: TW Stock 0050 and 2409.
 The study involves comparing the outcomes of pretraining and finetuning phases, accompanied by backtesting strategies to gauge asset performance.

 Additionally, we aim to leverage the insights gained from sentiment analysis to build a personal investment advisor.
 This advisor will summarize news articles and provide simple insights to assist investors in making informed decisions.

-## 2. Data Overview
+## Data

 - **TW Stock 0050**
   - **Pretraining Data**: Not applicable (N/A)